-The TTL logic level output port has 8 TTL outputs that can each be set or cleared using web GUI command codes, or by setting up a PLC using the available inputs so that the particular output is set when a particular input condition is met.
+The TTL logic level output port has 8 TTL outputs that can each be set or cleared using web GUI command codes, or by setting up a PLC using the available inputs, variables, and timers, so that the particular output is set when a particular condition is met.
 The maximum current that can be sourced or sinked by one of these outputs at a time is 20mA or 100mA for the whole board.
 TTL 0 level defined as 0-2V, and TTL 1 level is define 3-5V with TTL 0 almost 0V and TTL 1 almost 5V depending on the load.
-TTL output current is capable to drive standard solid state relay, but not be able to drive those coil based relays.
+TTL output current is capable to drive standard solid state relay, but will not be able to drive those coil based relays.
+Be aware of the current requirements of the circuits/loads attached to these outputs.
+Damage will occur to the board if too much current is allowed.